-- Research experience, and - Teaching experience. - 3.6.3 Mentor Qualifications: Mentors for residency/fellowship programs possess significant and current experience (minimum of 3 years) in the program's defined area of practice. - 3.6.4 Professional Development: The program provides ongoing professional development experiences for faculty to support their role(s) within the program.
+- 3.6.6 Fellowship Program Mentors Qualifications: Mentors for fellowship programs are required to be physical therapists who are either: 1) ABPTS board-certified specialists in the program's related area of practice and with experience in the area of subspecialty, or 2) graduate of an ABPTRFE-accredited residency/fellowship program in that related area of practice and with experience in that area of subspecialty, or 3) possess significant and current experience (minimum of 2 years) in the subspecialty area. - 3.6.7 Professional Development: The program provides ongoing professional development experiences for faculty to support their role(s) within the program.
 Faculty professional development experiences are designed to maintain and improve the effectiveness of the leadership and mentorship that results in program improvement.
 The program fosters growth in faculty through mentoring for career advancement.